sanheensethi/notes/Strings/readme.md

 # Strings

+## Basic
-- ### Rearrange characters in a string such that no two adjacent are same [Link](https://www.geeksforgeeks.org/rearrange-characters-string-no-two-adjacent/)
+### Rearrange characters in a string such that no two adjacent are same [Link](https://www.geeksforgeeks.org/rearrange-characters-string-no-two-adjacent/)

-- ### Round the given number to nearest multiple of 10.
+### Round the given number to nearest multiple of 10.
 [Link](https://www.geeksforgeeks.org/round-the-given-number-to-nearest-multiple-of-10/)
 - `Note :` Not For very Big Numbers, Try Another String Solution.

-- ### Find one extra character in a string [Link](https://www.geeksforgeeks.org/find-one-extra-character-string/)
+### Find one extra character in a string [Link](https://www.geeksforgeeks.org/find-one-extra-character-string/)
 ```cpp
 void extraChar(string str1,string str2){
 	string completeString = str1+str2;